123Matthias/BackupTool/README.md

 ---

 ## 1. Introduction
-The ccBackup Tool is freeware designed to be simple, intuitive, and efficient.
-Its primary goal is to allow quick and easy configuration, making it ideal for users who value speed and simplicity.
+The ccBackup Tool is designed to be simple and intuitive.
+Its primary goal is to allow quick and easy configuration, making it ideal for users who like it simple.

 ---